piis3/sonos-buttons/README.md

 important considerations.
 I was clearly looking for a fun project here, otherwise I probably would have gone with some AWS button concoction, or perhaps gone with one of the commercially available sonos remote control options.

-So I wound up going with a handlful of stuff from sparkfun:
+So I wound up going with a handful of stuff from Sparkfun:
 - [ESP32 Thing](https://www.sparkfun.com/products/13907)
 - [2x2 Button Pad](https://www.sparkfun.com/products/9277)
 - [Buttons](https://www.sparkfun.com/products/7836)